 What is customer feedback?

-Customer, or client, feedback is the information customers provide about their experience with you.
-It can take a few different forms – customer reviews, social media comments, star ratings, chat interactions, spontaneous email messages or face-to-face conversations between customers and employees.
+Customer feedback is the information customers provide about their experience with you.
+It can take a few different forms – customer reviews, social media comments, star ratings, chat interactions, spontaneous email messages, or face-to-face conversations between customers and employees.

 Sometimes customer feedback will tell you exactly what is wrong and suggest a solution – or explain what went right and what they loved about the experience.
 At other times it can take a little more work, through techniques like data processing and key driver analysis, to understand exactly what customer feedback is telling you so you can translate that information into action.

 Types of customer feedback